 Bass is nearly nonexistent.
 When listening to Pink Floyd's "Money" the distinctive intro bassline was severely muted, and movie scenes that should have thumped and rumbled, sounded weightless and insubstantial.

-This is definitely a set that will benefit from a separate soundbar, ideally with an external subwoofer, as well.
+This is definitely a set that will benefit from something off of our list of the best soundbars, ideally with an external subwoofer, as well.

 TCL's Roku TVs routinely offer one of the best smart TV experiences on the market, and the 55S425 delivers on that front.
 Roku's tiled interface is simple and easy to use, even without prior smart-TV experience, and the app selection offered in Roku's channel lineup is impressive and varied.